taikon/studious-broccoli/README.md

   - `llava:34b`: Doesn't work at all.
 I suspect more because ollama is not able to access the file at all.
   - `harshit543/Handwritten-Text-Recognition`: It's okay.
 It works but can misinterpret maybe ~10% of the text.
 It's not good enough for production.
   - `MiniCPM-Llama3-V-2_5`: Really good.
 Better than `harshit543/Handwritten-Text-Recognition`.
 Works well on Gradio, but unable to read image when used with ollama.
-    - This has been integrated into `backend`
+    - This has been integrated into the FastAPI backend.

 - Model Inference:
   - `transformers`: Slow.
 Takes ~10 seconds to process a single page of text.